The information provided here has been checked as being up-to-date as at July 2017.

 David and Goliath

-Four years ago we chose not to cover this subject but there’s no hiding the fact that Lead Forensics see us as a big threat.
+Years ago we chose not to cover this subject but there’s no hiding the fact that Lead Forensics see us as a big threat.
 As we’ve already said, we’re not perfect, but we do offer a solution that matches the budget of those businesses who are looking for the ability to see companies that visited their website, plus dig a lot deeper into overall website visitor patterns (in a way that isn’t easy with Google Analytics).

 It’s understandable that if a smaller business takes potential business away from a larger business, then it’s going to lead to a battle.
 We’re a small business compared to Lead Forensics but in reality, probably their biggest competitor.
-We know this because over the past couple of years we’ve heard a multitude of negative comments about us (by Lead Forensics staff) that have been made to the many people who are kind enough to share with us.
+We know this because over the years we’ve heard a multitude of negative comments about us (by Lead Forensics staff) that have been made to the many people who are kind enough to share with us.
 We don’t take it personally – we know it’s purely down to them losing sales and not liking it (when in reality they should be thinking about what the potential client actually needs and should pay a fair price for).

 What’s ironic is that the only reason we ever decided to go head to head with Lead Forensics is because they tried to poach our subscribers.
 Before that we didn’t even know they existed because they were invisible in Google when relevant search phrases were used.
 Big company trying to beat much smaller company – it happens all the time in business but in our case, we’re only going to become stronger and stronger.
 And that sums A1WebStats up nicely – we offer a solution that’s designed to make small to medium business websites stronger than their (often bigger) competitors, and within that overall offering, it just happens to offer the same type of functionality that Lead Forensics does.

 - You’re not adverse to the contract lock-in time

 - You have sales people that you want to allocate leads to, and who are going to act on the information

 - You want to see very detailed information about visiting companies